SantiBass/React-Portfolio/README.md

 ## Usage
 #### Using this application is very simple since it can be used as a regular website.
 The buttons in the navigation bar would lead user to its respective page.
 For example  clicking on the "Projects" button would lead to the projects' section.

-#### I will be working in getting the "Home page" is displayed when the application is first opened.

 ## Credits
 #### TA's and AskBSC.
 They provided valuable contributions to this project.